hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

   pull(ensembl_id)
 ```

 We are only interested in the radial glia, so we will extract only the `Pax6` samples.

 ```r
 # Filter heatmap for only the radial glia (Pax6 samples)
 heatmap_normCounts <- normalized_counts[ , colnames(normalized_counts)[str_detect(colnames(normalized_counts), "Pax6")]]
 ```

-Then we can extract those significant genes from our `Pax6` expression matrix.
+Then we can extract only the significant genes from our `Pax6` expression matrix.

 ```r
 # Filter for the sig genes